danijel-huis-4ofthem/TestRepo/README.md

 # Prerequisites

-Before using any features or displaying them on screen, make sure the following conditions are met.
-Call the following line of code once your UI is ready:
+Before using any SDK features, you must ensure that required conditions are met.
+Call the following line once your UI is ready:

 ```swift
 try await IAIntegrationsSDK.Prerequisites.runPrerequisites(isAnimated: false)